Microlocal Analysis of Quantum Fields on Curved Spacetimes: Fock quantization of the Klein-Gordon equation

 which satisfies \eqref{e2.3b}, \eqref{e2.3c}.

-\subsection{Fock quantization of the Klein-Gordon equation}
+\section{Fock quantization of the Klein-Gordon equation}

-From the above discussion we see that the first step to construct quantum Klein-Gordon fields is to fix a K\"{a}hler anti-involution on one of the equivalent symplectic spaces in Thm. \ref{theo1.2}, the most convenient one being $(\coinf(\rr^{d}; \rr^{2}), \sigma)$.
+From the above discussion we see that the first step in the construction of quantum Klein-Gordon fields is to fix a K\"{a}hler anti-involution on one of the equivalent symplectic spaces in Theorem \ref{theo1.2}, the most convenient one being $(\coinf(\rr^{d}; \rr^{2}), \sigma)$.

-\subsubsection{The K\"{a}hler structure}
+\subsection{The K\"{a}hler structure}

 There are plenty of choices of K\"{a}hler anti-involutions.
-The most natural one is obtained as follows: let us denote by $\ch$ the completion of $\coinf(\rr^{d}; \cc)$ for the scalar product
+The most natural one is obtained as follows: let us denote by $\ch$ the completion of $\coinf(\rr^{d}; \cc)$ with respect to the scalar product